-Subsequent to June 30, 2003, the Company agreed with the other parties to its continuous or "warehouse" securitization facilities to amend the terms of such facilities.
-The effect of the amendments is to cause the use of those facilities to be treated for financial accounting purposes as borrowings secured by pledged Contracts, rather than as sales of such Contracts.
+In July 2003, the Company agreed with the other parties to its continuous or "warehouse" securitization facilities to amend the terms of such facilities.
+The effect of the amendments is to cause use of those facilities to be treated for financial accounting purposes as borrowings secured by pledged Contracts, rather than as sales of such Contracts.